pwalch/lonesnake/README.md

 * check that `which python` points to your project's standalone environment
   * if yes, auto-activation is properly enabled!

-> ℹ️ In case of trouble, you can get rid of the environment by removing `.envrc` and the `.standalone-venv` directory at the root of your project.
+> ℹ️ In case of trouble, you can get rid of the environment by running `rm -rf .standalone-venv .envrc` at the root of your project.

 ### global environment auto-activation for a user